 Short meditation reduced stress levels in healthcare workers

-The meditation course was found to be associated with a significant reduction in stress levels on the PSS scale (Cohen’s d 0.85; 95 percent confidence interval 0.73–0.96) and improvements in additional psychological measures such as work-related strain (Cohen’s d 0.34; 95 percent confidence interval 0.23–0.46).
-These improvements remained significant at four months post-randomization: Cohen’s d 0.71; 95 percent confidence interval 0.59–0.84 and Cohen’s d 0.37; 95 percent confidence interval 0.25–0.50, respectively.
+The meditation course was found to significantly reduce stress levels on the PSS scale (Cohen's d 0.85; 95 percent confidence interval 0.73–0.96) and improve additional psychological measures, such as work-related strain (Cohen's d 0.34; 95 percent confidence interval 0.23–0.46).
+These improvements remained significant at four months post-randomization: Cohen's d 0.71; 95 percent confidence interval 0.59–0.84 and Cohen's d 0.37; 95 percent confidence interval 0.25–0.50, respectively.

 From DrMoro